 Please note: if at the end of your tattoo session you choose NOT to purchase an aftercare product from us, a free touch-up is not covered under our warranty.

 We do not charge by the hour, we charge by the piece or session.
 This works out better for both artist and client because it removes pressure about time and time constraints.
 At SURF n Ink we want the best results for each of our clients and strive every day to do just that.
 It is best to come in and chat with us about your design and we’ll be able to give you a quote.
 Remember tho, that tattoos are for life, so choosing an artist who’s skills and style are best for you should be your sole deciding factor when choosing your artist.

 Queensland legislation states that it is illegal to tattoo anyone under the age of 18.
 Sorry, but we won’t break the law for you!
-18 will come faster that you realize anyway!
+Eighteen will come faster than you realize anyway!

 As a shop policy, all body piercing clients must be over the age of 18.
 We will perform ear piercing on clients over the age of 15.